Alex Cribley

 Alexander Cribley (born 1 April 1957) is an English former footballer who played as a central defender.
 He spent the majority of his playing career at Wigan Athletic, and made over 250 appearances for the club.
-He is now part of the staff at Wigan, working as a physiotherapist.
+He was part of the staff at Wigan, working as a physiotherapist.
 He was part of the team that won the Associate Members' Cup in 1985.